Genivia/ugrep/README.md

            -U, --binary
                   Disables Unicode matching for binary file matching, forcing PAT- TERN to match bytes, not Unicode characters.
 For  example,  -U '\xa3'  matches  byte A3 (hex) instead of the Unicode code point U+00A3 represented by the two-byte UTF-8 sequence C2 A3.

            -V, --version
                   Display version information and exit.

            -v, --invert-match
                   Selected lines are those not matching any of the specified  pat- terns.

            -W, --with-hex
-                  Only output binary matches in hexadecimal, leaving text  matches alone.
+                  Output  binary  matches  in  hexadecimal,  leaving  text matches alone.
 This option is equivalent to the --binary-files=with-hex option.

            -w, --word-regexp
                   The  PATTERN or -e PATTERN is searched for as a word (as if sur- rounded by \< and \>).
 If PATTERN or -e PATTERN is also  speci- fied, then this option does not apply to -f FILE patterns.

            -X, --hex